bbartling/easy-aso/README.md

     asyncio.run(main())
 ```

-In this pattern:

-* Each ASO algorithm stays focused on **one job** (e.g., AHU reset, demand
-  limiting, simple ping-pong test).
-* Telemetry (MQTT, Influx, HTTP, file logging) lives in its **own component**
-  that can be reused across bots.
-* `main.py` reads almost like a wiring diagram: **instantiate bots, start them,
-  and let EasyASO handle the lifecycle**.

-This makes it easy to add or remove algorithms, split them across multiple containers, or place them under different process managers—without changing the core optimization logic.
-Everything is fully asynchronous end-to-end, using `asyncio` in both Easy ASO and the underlying BACnet stack (bacpypes3).
-The architecture can also be ported into a web framework such as FastAPI if you want to expose ASO services or telemetry in an edge environment.
+This structure keeps each algorithm independent while allowing a single process
+to coordinate several optimization routines and telemetry publishers.
+It also
+makes it simple to move algorithms into separate containers or supervisors
+without modifying the optimization code.
+Everything runs under asyncio,
+including the underlying BACnet stack, so the same design can be extended into
+a FastAPI service for edge deployments.

 </details>

 ---